 On the other hand, if a province does not provide health insurance, you will have to take an overseas medical insurance plan from a private firm, before leaving for Canada.
 In this case, you will need to contact an insurance firm, choose the plan that suits your requirements, fill a detailed application form, undergo a medical test, and pay the premium amount.

-If you are interested in studying in Canada, Toronto School of Management (TSoM) offers a variety of business programs, hospitality and tourism Programs, accounting programs, and professional development programs.
+If you are interested in studying in Canada, Toronto School of Management (TSoM) offers a variety of business, hospitality and tourism, big data, accounting, and professional development programs.
 To learn more, click here.

 TSoM is an innovative post-secondary college offering career-focused programs.
 The school works with industry leaders to design and deliver innovative, career-centric programs.
 It provides students with the right combination of academic excellence and practical hands-on experience, educating ambitious people to take their careers further.